kiko19/kiko19/README.md

 ### 👋 Hello World 😄
 ------------------------

-i'm Kareem Ahmed from Egypt & FrontEnd developer and problem solver ,, i spent 4 years in Faculty of Computer science Assiut Universty and really intersted in codeing and problem solving
+i'm Kareem Ahmed from Alexandria,Egypt & FrontEnd developer and problem solver ,, i spent 4 years in Faculty of Computer science Assiut Universty and really intersted in codeing and problem solving
 ---
 ### ⚡ languages & tools
 <br>